evgenyneu/evgenii.com/blog/_posts/2018-08-17-two-body-problem-simulator.md

 <br>

 In this tutorial we will program a simulation of motion of two celestial bodies in HTML/JavaScript, which.
 This work is largely based on what I learned from Dr Rosemary Mardling, who is an astrophysicist at Monash University.
-In addition, this code uses techniques we developed in [harmonic oscillator tutorial](/blog/programming-harmonic-oscillator/), which would be a good place to start for those who are new to this topic.
+In addition, this code uses techniques we developed in [harmonic oscillator tutorial](/blog/programming-harmonic-oscillator/), which would be a good starting place for those who are new to this topic.
 Please feel free to use the full [source code](/files/2018/08/two-body-problem-simulator/the_complete_code/) of this simulation for any purpose.

 ## Our approach